INSECT TREE CARE SERVICES

 Tussock Moth Caterpillar

-The Douglas fir tussock moth caterpillar is a native pest that feeds on spruce, Douglas fir, and true fir trees.
-It rarely affects Colorado blue spruce trees that are planted in urban areas.
-Outbreaks of this moth typically develop quickly and then decline just as suddenly, primarily due to a virus that spreads through each isolated population.
-In Colorado, these outbreaks tend to be cyclical, occurring roughly every seven to ten years.
+The Douglas fir tussock moth caterpillar is a native pest that primarily feeds on spruce, Douglas fir, and true fir trees.
+However, it rarely affects Colorado blue spruce planted in urban areas.
+Outbreaks of this moth tend to develop rapidly and decline just as suddenly, largely due to a naturally occurring virus that spreads within isolated populations.
+In Colorado, these outbreaks follow a cyclical pattern, occurring approximately every seven to ten years.

 Tussock Moth Caterpillar Treatment

-Tussock moths can be controlled both preventatively and reactively by applying a soil drench of Safari.
+Tussock moths can be controlled both preventatively and reactively by applying a soil drench of Safari tree care services.

 Walnut Twig Beetle